-Wells Fargo, JP Morgan, Bank of America and Capital One ATM Fees in Europe
+Wells Fargo, JP Morgan, Bank of America and Capital One ATM Fees

 - Wells Fargo allows you to use any Visa ATM anywhere in the world.
 However, they charge $5 for every withdrawal and 3% on any transaction in a shop.

-- Bank of America has partner-banks around Europe, including Barclays in the UK, Deutsche Bank in Germany and BNP Paribas in France, which are three of the biggest banks in Europe.
+- Bank of America has partner-banks around Europe, including Barclays in the UK, Deutsche Bank in Germany, and BNP Paribas in France, which are three of the biggest banks in Europe.
 Withdrawals from these banks will be for free.
 Withdrawals from other machines cost $5.

 - Chase Direct charges $3 per international transaction.

-Before You Travel With an ATM Card in Europe
+Before You Travel

 - Notify your bank via the 800 number on the back of your card that you'll be using your ATM card in Europe.